teslamate-org/teslamate/website/docs/faq.md

 ## Why are my Docker timestamp logs different than my machine?

 Docker container timezones default to UTC.
 To set the timezone for your container, use the `TZ` Environment Variable in your YML file.
 More information found at [Environment Variables](https://docs.teslamate.org/docs/configuration/environment_variables)

+## Which network flows must be authorized?

+⚠️ This is for advanced users!

+You might want to prohibit all network flows except those necessary for teslamate.
+This is a common practice to harden an installation (e.g., to reduce the risk of data leakage).

+The following flows must be authorized (egress traffic and DNS resolution):

+HTTPS (TCP/443)
+auth.tesla.com
+owner-api.teslamotors.com
+streaming.vn.teslamotors.com
+nominatim.openstreetmap.org

+HTTP (TCP/80)
+step.esa.int

+Note: This may change when Teslamate is updated!